Homepage of the site 'What to do with your life?'

 2. The confrontation of reasoning.

-Each person presents their reasoning, criticizes that of the other, until we arrive at a shared conclusion.
+Each explains their reasoning, criticizes the other's, until a shared conclusion is reached.

-One imposes its decision on the other simply because the latter is not able to - or is not ready to pay the price to - oppose it.
+One imposes their decision on the other simply because the other is not able to or not willing to pay the price to oppose it.

-Let's study in more detail the process of the exchange which precedes decision-making, and what it can teach us about the personalities of the people involved.
+Let us study in more detail the dynamics of the exchange preceding the decision, and what it can teach us about the personalities of the people involved.

-First of all, one of the two people can spontaneously opt for the “delegation of power” method.
+First, one of the two people may choose spontaneously for the 'delegation of power' modality.

-In addition to giving up on making the decision, she thereby affirms her agreement in principle with the decision that will be taken.
+In addition to giving up making the decision, they assert their principle agreement with the decision that will be made.

 •